HenryXi/spring-boot/etc/Difference_@Controller_@RestController.md

-# Difference between @Controller and @RestController annotation
+# Difference between @Controller and @RestController

 Annotations of Spring Framework greatly simplifies the RESTful project developing process.
 @Controller is used to indicates that an annotated class is a "Controller".